-Allison Miller’s paintings strike me as calculatedly--therefore artfully--imbecilic.
+Allison Miller’s paintings strike me as calculatedly–therefore artfully–imbecilic.
 In her second solo show at Susan Inglett, the Los Angeles artist forces viewers to ask ridiculously simple questions, such as “What is this?” and “What kind of space am I looking at?”
 Shapes and lines lock in bad relationships, color squeezes into (and out of) unexpected situations, and ambiguous titles broadcast multiple meanings.
 In other words, these clumsy, uncomfortable, unresolved paintings are mysteriously unforgettable.
 They got under my skin.

 (Image above: Allison Miller, Untitled, 2013, oil, acrylic dirt and pencil/ canvas, 66 x 60 inches.
 Images courtesy of Susan Inglett Gallery)

 I think I’m a pragmatic person trying to carve out a grey area that

 I was struck by the absurdity that the addition of dirt mixed into the paint lent to late Braque paintings.
 My use of dirt is more selective but still absurd, in my mind, usually pushing the tangibility and weight of a certain area or form within a painting, or mimicking concrete or rock.
-This is a ham-fisted and direct way of achieving a kind of realness within a painting which sits in contrast to a line or form made of, say pencil, which is so self-consciously affect-less that it can ground a painting in its materiality -- sometimes counter-acting what the dirt has done.
+This is a ham-fisted and direct way of achieving a kind of realness within a painting which sits in contrast to a line or form made of, say pencil, which is so self-consciously affect-less that it can ground a painting in its materiality — sometimes counter-acting what the dirt has done.

-Allison Miller, Wave, 2013, oil and acrylic/canvas, 36 x 36 inches.
+Allison Miller, Lean, 2013, oil, acrylic, and dirt/canvas, 60 x 48 inches.

 “Allison Miller,” Susan Inglett Gallery, Chelsea, New York, NY.
 Through October 19, 2013.